MicheleGrieco/microblog/README.md

 * Custom error pages (404 and 500)
 * Docker support for containerized deployment
 * Unit tests for user and post models
-* HTML templates with Jinja2
+* HTML templates with Jinja2 and Bootstrap

 ---